dphasst17/php-web/README.md

 ### -Vga.
 ### -Ram.

 The prices of the products are displayed on the website.
-Prices are in Vietnamese dong and are updated regularly.
+Prices are in USD and are updated regularly.

-Payment
-The project supports payment by credit card and debit card.

-Shipping
-The project ships nationwide.
-Shipping fees are calculated based on the weight and size of the order.

 Warranty
 All products sold on the project are warranted for 12 months.

 Customer support
-The project provides customer support via email and phone.
+The project provides customer support via email.

 Contact
-If you have any questions, please contact us via email or phone.
+If you have any questions, please contact us via email.

-Dockerfile
+## Dockerfile
 Dockerfile is a text file that Docker uses to create a Docker image.
 A Docker image is a collection of packaged files that can be used to run a container.

 Below is the Dockerfile for the web project that sells laptop and accessories products: